RaindropFamily/ObliviousMessageRetrival/README.md

 ### Parameters
 - OMR: N = 2^19 (or *N* = 500,000 padded to 2^19), k = *ḱ* = 50.
-Benchmark results on a Google ComputeCloudc2-standard-4instance type (4 hyperthreads of an Intel Xeon 3.10 GHz CPU with 16GB RAM) are reported in Section 10 in [OMR paper](https://eprint.iacr.org/2021/1256.pdf).
+Benchmark results on a Google Compute Cloud c2-standard-4instance type (4 hyperthreads of an Intel Xeon 3.10 GHz CPU with 16GB RAM) are reported in Section 10 in [OMR paper](https://eprint.iacr.org/2021/1256.pdf).

 - PerfOMR: N = 2^19, 2^20, 2^21, k = *ḱ* = 50, 100, 150.
-Benchmark results on a Google ComputeCloudc2-standard-4instance type (4 hyperthreads of an Intel Xeon 3.10 GHz CPU with 16GB RAM) are reported in Section 7 in the submitted PerfOMR paper.
+Benchmark results on a Google Compute Cloud c2-standard-4instance type (4 hyperthreads of an Intel Xeon 3.10 GHz CPU with 16GB RAM) are reported in Section 7 in the submitted PerfOMR paper.